-The idea for a Dean of Undergraduate Studies emerged early in the discussions of the Task Force on Curricular Reform at The University of Texas at Austin in 2004-05, under the leadership of William Powers, then Dean of the Law School.
-Most members of the Task Force felt that curriculum reform in core areas must be an ongoing, dynamic process, responsive to the rapidly changing needs of students, as well as to changes in departmental requirements.
+The idea for a Dean of Undergraduate Studies emerged early in the discussions of the Task Force on Curricular Reform at The University of Texas at Austin in 2004–2005, under the leadership of William Powers, then dean of the law school.
+Most members of the task force felt that curricular reform in core areas must be an ongoing, dynamic process responsive to the rapidly changing needs of students, as well as to changes in departmental requirements.
 They also recognized that changes of the scope they envisioned might require years to implement.

-A committee of deans, under the leadership of then Dean Steven Leslie of Pharmacy (now Executive Vice President and Provost), met during the spring and summer of 2006 and agreed that such a unit was indeed needed and recommended that it be guided by a committee composed equally of senior faculty and associate deans.
-Concurrently, the Faculty Council Educational Policy Committee met to consider the curricular proposals of the Task Force, recommending Faculty Council approval in the fall of 2006.
-The motion of the Educational Policy Committee was circulated to the entire faculty and finally passed on December 8, 2006.
+A committee of deans, under the leadership of then Dean Steven Leslie of Pharmacy (now executive vice president and provost), met during the spring and summer of 2006 and agreed that such a unit was indeed needed and recommended that a committee composed equally of senior faculty and associate deans guide it.
+Concurrently, the Faculty Council Educational Policy Committee met to consider the task force’s curricular proposals, recommending approval in fall 2006.
+The